joshgrib/browser-ext/README.md

 I started with [this guide](https://thoughtbot.com/blog/how-to-make-a-chrome-extension) and continue with [the official docs](https://developer.chrome.com/docs/extensions/mv3/)

+**This will only work on a Chromium-based browser.** I use Vivaldi but this will also work on Brave, Chrome, and anything else that's able to use the Chrome app store for browser extensions.

 ## Bundle and update the extension

 1. `.
 Run `yarn build`